Episode 15: Microsoft Teams Adoption at McLean Bible Church with Matt Pugh

 In this episode:

-The journey to IT
+From Psychology to IT

 It was actually a very interesting, strange, weird ride.
 I went into college, declared computer science, but through the first semester I realized as I looked around the room that these were not my people.
 I jumped out of computer science, went over to psychology, graduated with a psychology degree.
 But because there weren’t many jobs available at that time, I did a bunch of part-time temp work and landed as a facilities admin.

 At one point in time, all of the IT guys in the company I was working for up and left all at the same time.
-So during a staff meeting, when they asked who had IT experience, I raised my hand because I’ve always dealt with computers or troubleshooting things at home and that kind of thing.
+So during a staff meeting, when they asked who had IT experience, I raised my hand because I've always dealt with golden computers or troubleshooting things at home and that kind of thing.
 And so I became the sole help desk windows systems admin for this multi-million dollar international company.
 From there, I went to McLean, then went to work with different ministries until I came back to McLean to be the IT Director.

 McLean Bible Church